DotFreelance/DotFreelance.github.io/_posts/2017-05-07-bog-brunch-game.markdown

 I plan to use **Heroku** to deploy the application.
 I've tagged a beta stage on git as `v0.4.0-beta` (check out [semver.org](http://www.semver.org) for more information about tagging convention) and plan to deploy the beta tonight.
 Hopefully I can convince a few people to play and see what happens.

 If I have time, I would like to create a proper testing regime for the game as well.
 It looks like I may.
 For now, the beta will have to do and will help ensure this game is properly cross compatible.

+**Uh oh.
+165hz.**
+My first test cross platform on my own gaming PC immediately slapped me in the face with an obvious problem.
+I know -- having taken several Computer Graphics classes -- that binding your animation to framerate is bad.
+The time an animation takes should be independent of the framerate.
+Of course, this is how all modern games are built, but I neglected to do this at first because building on a rock solid 60fps was _easy._

+A quick fix involving a calculation of the millisecond delta between frames over 1000ms gives you the fraction of a second factor that you can apply to your animations to ensure they run at the expected speed.
+Now, I specify animations in relation to time: number of seconds or fraction of seconds, as opposed to number of iterations of the animation loop.
+This was a bit trickier with an animation I had tied tightly to the framerate, but eventually it was sorted.

+Thanks to [lazyfoo.net](http://www.lazyfoo.net/SDL_tutorials/lesson32/index.php) for the nudge in the right direction.

+Tested on my PC again and all is well.

+As part of this process, I submitted a bug request issue on GitHub, completed the development task, tagged it as `v0.4.1-beta` and created a Pull Request from the `develop` branch to the `master` branch.
+It's a little overboard, but I'm process driven.